 If you’re a working parent, you’ll already be used to getting the whole family ready and out of the door, but school can add an extra level of challenge to your mornings.
 Lay out their uniform the night before, along with any PE kit or anything they’ll need for activities on that day.

 Think about you, too.
 If you’re always rushing around in the mornings, your kids will copy your behaviour.
 Save them from a lifetime of lateness by making your lunch and choosing an outfit before you go to bed.
-Pick up our outfit planner to help save precious minutes in the mornings.
+Pick up our outfit organiser to help save precious minutes in the mornings.

 Label their stuff